 From an economic returns perspective, the two most critical results at the trip level are the estimates of trip net cash flow and trip net revenue.
 Trip net cash flow is trip revenue minus the costs for fuel, bait, ice, groceries, miscellaneous, hired crew, and purchases of annual allocation from other allocation holders.
-Thus, this estimate represents the amount of cash generated by a typical Gulf reef fish trip over and above the cash cost of taking the trip (i.e., variable costs of the trip) and is a proxy for PS at the trip level.
+Thus, this estimate represents the amount of cash generated by a typical Gulf reef fish trip over and above the cash cost of taking the trip (i.e., variable costs of the trip).
 Trip net revenue is trip revenue minus the costs for fuel, bait, ice, groceries, miscellaneous, hired crew, and the opportunity cost of owner's time as captain.
 By including opportunity cost of the owner's time and excluding purchases of annual allocation, trip net revenue is a measure of the commercial fishing trip's economic profit.

-3 Per C. Liese, Southeast Fisheries Science Center, pers. comm.
-2023, the Reef Fish SOI "consists of all logbook trips by permitted vessels where at least one pound of a reef fish species managed by the Gulf Reef Fish FMP was landed."
+3 Per Liese (2023) the Reef Fish SOI "consists of all logbook trips by permitted vessels where at least one pound of a reef fish species managed by the Gulf Reef Fish FMP was landed."